 Taking these steps can prevent injuries and may even improve your game.
 Injuries left untreated will continue to worsen and impact your golf game as well as your overall lifestyle.

 When choosing Catholic Health providers for orthopaedic or spinal care, you can take comfort in knowing you are receiving the best care and treatment from an experienced team of physicians and therapists.
-Our network of top-rated specialists provides the highest quality care, ensuring a personalized treatment plan to keep you and your golf game on course.
+Our network of top-rated specialists provide high-quality care, ensuring a personalized treatment plan to keep you and your golf game on course.

 Find an Orthopaedic Specialist Near You